devyn-miller/hadoop-docker/README.md

 You can access the airflow webserver with http://localhost:8080

-It's already mount the `dags` and `plugins` parts to the docker volume, please feel free to change the configuration in the `docker-compose.yml` for you preference.
+It's already mount the `dags` and `plugins` parts to the docker volume, please feel free to change the configuration in the `docker-compose.yml` for your preference.

+This setup is compatible with Apple Silicon (M1/M2/M3/M4) architecture and is specifically optimized for ARM64 processors.
+As of June 2025, it uses the latest stable versions of all components.

 To close the airflow container
 ```